MakeSchool-Tutorials/Tip-Calculator-Swift3/P6-Layout-Refinements/content.md

 ## Adding Assets to an App

 All assets used within an iOS app are stored in *Asset catalogs*.
-Every iOS projects that you create with Xcode comes with one default asset catalog called *Images.xcassets*.
+Every iOS project that you create with Xcode comes with one default asset catalog called *Images.xcassets*.

 That asset catalog contains one resource for the App's icon.
 You add new resources to your app by creating new entries (called *Image Sets*) in this asset catalog.
 You can also create multiple asset catalogs which is useful for apps with huge amounts of images.